suzanayesh2/Mastering-JavaScript-in-20-Days/WEEK2/Day4.md

   * What if we want to confirm our user1 has the property score
   * we can use the hasOwnProperty method - but where is it ? is it on user 2?
-  * All objects have a__proto__ property by default which defults to linking to a big object -Object.prototype full of (somewhat) useful functions we get access to it via userFunctionStores __proto__property-the chain
+  * All objects have a__proto__ property by default which defults to linking to a big object -Object.prototype full of (somewhat) useful functions
+- we get access to it via userFunctionStores __proto__property-the chain -This keyword rules are overridden when used with arrow functions, because of when arrow function contents are evaluated.